-Hey everyone, Dylan here.
-Today we have a guest post from Pearl Tsui, who's going to give you some simple tips on how to lower your electric bill in Winter and Fall.
+Today we have a guest post from Pearl Tsui who is a content writer with EnergyRates.ca, an energy rate comparison website that provides unbiased third-party reviews of electricity and natural gas providers.
+Pearl is going to share some simple tips on how to lower your electric bill in Winter and Fall.

 While some of these tips are similar to the ones outlined in my “Ways to Save Energy and Lower Your Electric Bill” post, this post is definitely still worth reading!
 Pearl has provided some clever ways to keep your electric bill down in the Winter without spending much (or any) money.
 Enjoy!